Last updated: June 22, 2026 | By: Jake Morrison

 Which national chain is now the most affordable alternative to Walmart for wheel alignment?

-Pep Boys and Midas are the most price-competitive at the national level.
-Pep Boys standard alignment runs $80–$100 in most markets, and Midas operates at a similar range with coupon pricing that can bring it to $65–$85.
+Midas and Meineke are the most price-competitive at the national level for a single visit.
+Midas runs a local-market estimate of $80-$100 (no fixed price is published), and Meineke comes in around $50-$100 depending on location.
+Pep Boys structures alignment as a warranty-length package instead of a single per-visit price – $84.99 for three months, $114.99 for one year, up to $179.99 for five years.
 Discount Tire and America’s Tire offer free alignment checks with tire purchase and competitive alignment pricing.
-Independent shops are also worth comparing — a good independent alignment shop in a lower-cost market can come in at $65–$80 for a standard two-wheel alignment, undercutting chain pricing.
-The honest answer is: there is no Walmart equivalent because Walmart’s alignment pricing was subsidized by their retail model.
-The closest you’ll get is checking coupon pricing at Pep Boys or Midas and comparing to a local independent shop in your area.
+Independent shops are also worth comparing – a good independent alignment shop in a lower-cost market can come in at $65-$80 for a standard two-wheel alignment, undercutting chain pricing.
+The honest answer is: there is no Walmart equivalent because Walmart’s old alignment pricing isn’t something we can verify anymore – the service was pulled from the menu years ago.
+The closest you’ll get is checking pricing at Midas, Meineke, or Pep Boys’s warranty packages and comparing to a local independent shop in your area.

 How do I know if an alignment coupon at a tire chain is comparable to what Walmart charged?

-Walmart’s alignment pricing — when they offered it — was typically in the $50–$65 range for a standard alignment, which was below market rate.
-Most chains today run $80–$110 before coupons.
-With a Midas, Firestone, or Pep Boys coupon, an alignment can come down to $70–$90, which is the realistic floor at chain shops today.
+Walmart’s old alignment pricing isn’t something we can verify anymore – the service was pulled from their menu years ago and there’s no archived official price list to check against.
+What you can compare against is today’s market: most chains run $80-$110 before coupons.
+With a Midas, Firestone, or Pep Boys offer, an alignment can come down to $70-$90, which is the realistic floor at chain shops today.
 If you find a coupon bringing alignment under $70 at a reputable chain, that’s a strong deal by current market standards.
-Use that as your threshold: under $70 with coupon is excellent; $70–$90 is normal; over $110 without a stated reason (truck, luxury vehicle, ADAS calibration required) is worth questioning.
+Use that as your threshold: under $70 with coupon is excellent; $70-$90 is normal; over $110 without a stated reason (truck, luxury vehicle, ADAS calibration required) is worth questioning.

 Sources

 Walmart Auto Care service menu reviewed June 2026.
-Alignment pricing data from official Midas, Meineke, Pep Boys, and Firestone alignment pages.
+Alignment pricing data from official Meineke, Pep Boys, and Firestone alignment pages, plus local-market estimates for Midas, which does not publish a fixed alignment price.